Food in Himachal Pradesh is not just about eating but it reflects the region’s culture, climate, and way of life.

 A unique preparation made with lotus stems, cooked with spices.

-One of the most underrated dishes tourists often miss.
+One of the most underrated dishes that tourists often miss.

 Kullu Trout